hanuteam00/playwright_may17/README.md

 https://www.lambdatest.com/learning-hub/how-to-install-playwright

 npm init playwright@latest

+- Change to headless
-Change to headless: false in playwright.config.ts Inside that directory, you can run several commands: npx playwright test
+  - headless: false, in playwright.config.ts

+Inside that directory, you can run several commands:

+- npx playwright test
   Runs the end-to-end tests.
+We suggest that you begin by typing: npx playwright test
-npx playwright test --ui
+- npx playwright test --ui
-Starts the interactive UI mode. npx playwright test --project=chromium
+  Starts the interactive UI mode.
+- npx playwright test --project=chromium
-Runs the tests only on Desktop Chrome. npx playwright test example
+  Runs the tests only on Desktop Chrome.
+- npx playwright test example
-Runs the tests in a specific file. npx playwright test --debug
+  Runs the tests in a specific file.
+- npx playwright test --debug
   Runs the tests in debug mode.
-npx playwright codegen
+- npx playwright codegen
   Auto generate tests with Codegen.
-We suggest that you begin by typing: npx playwright test

 ## II.
 Playwright Testing Features | Playwright With TypeScript Tutorial🎭| Part III | LambdaTest